 Watch Out for Pretexting and Strange Requests

 “Pretexting” refers to the practice of hackers trying to build some small level of fundamental trust with their victims to make them more willing to release info.
 A common pretexting tactic is when an attacker impersonates someone the victim already knows to get them to lower their guard.

 As a rule of thumb, if a message feels even slightly off, there’s a good chance you’re right.
-The best defense against this social engineering tactic?
+What is the best defense against this social engineering tactic?

 Don’t open it, and don’t fulfill any “requests” or “favors” in the message.
 They’re most likely a thin facade for the attacker’s demands and goals.

 So, what is the best defense against social engineering?

 But primarily, it’s an educated and prepared team, a cautious company protocol, and a conscious effort to maintain common sense.